redhat-cip/dci-pipeline/README.md

 When `dci-pipeline-check` and `dci-pipeline-schedule` are used in conjunction with `dci-queue`, they automatically schedule the commands to run through `dci-queue`.
-They also perform the substitution of the `@QUEUE` and `@RESOURCE` strings in the `ansible_inventory` and `configuration` settings of the jobs allowing to have flexible job definitions regarding inventories and configurations without having to change the command lines.
+They also perform the substitution of the `@QUEUE` and `@RESOURCE` strings in the `ansible_inventory`, the `configuration` and the `ansible_extravars` settings of the jobs allowing to have flexible job definitions regarding inventories and configurations without having to change the command lines.

 ## How to rebuild a pipeline